AndersV209/Pos-Printer-Library/README.txt

 ////ARDUINO LIBRARY LOCATION////

-On your Mac:: In (home directory)/Documents/Arduino/Libraries

-On your PC:: My Documents\Arduino\libraries
+On your Mac:: In (home directory)/Documents/Arduino/Libraries On your PC:: My Documents\Arduino\libraries
 On your Linux box: (home directory)/sketchbook/libraries

 Written by Anders Vestergaard, with contributions from the open source community.
 Originally based on adafruit thermal printer library https://github.com/adafruit/Adafruit-Thermal-Printer-Library
 MIT license, all text above must be included in any redistribution.

-If you dont need to print danish charaters like "√¶√∏√•√Ü√ò√Ö" then you should comment the line in POS_printer.cpp that defines DENMARK
+If you dont need to print danish charaters like "Ê¯Â∆ÿ≈" then you should comment the line in POS_printer.cpp that defines DENMARK